wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 }
 ```

 This is a callback function `httpPostAsync` will call when it gets the contact data from the server.
 It accepts contacts as a parameter (the contact data).
 First, this function adds an array to `data['contacts']`.
-Then, it loops through the contacts from the server and adds each contact to the array and creates a new HTML `div` with each contact’s name.
+Then, it loops through the contacts from the server and adds each contact to the array, and creates a new HTML `div` with each contact’s name.

 Now, you need to define `httpPostAsync`: